whis-19/LAYP/README.md

-# layp (Looks Like a You Problem)
+# LAYP (Looks Like a You Problem)

-Welcome to the **layp** repository!
+Welcome to the **LAYP** repository!
 This project is all about quality assurance and testing, making sure your software doesn’t just work, but works well.
 Let’s get into it!

 ## 📁 Project Structure